jmcenroe/psychic-game/README.md

 ## About
 This game was built with regular JavaScript.

-It's hosted online.
-It can be played on the browser [here](https://ulaura.github.io/Psychic-Game/).

 **NOTE:** This game can only be played with a desktop or a laptop.
 Mobile use is currently unavailable.

 ## Instructions